In The News

 As installation activities progress, there is the need to manage the vendor access to the construction site and the paperwork they generate.
 For a facility performing GMP (Good Manufacturing Practice) work, this includes specific Commissioning, Qualification, and Validation (CQV) activities aimed at ensuring there is proof positive that the equipment has been installed properly and operates correctly.
 Only once this has been performed and approved by all parties can the equipment, and laboratory in general, be used to perform work.

 By connecting all of the various stages of the development of a new laboratory, manufacturing, or quality testing facility, a firm can ensure they are handing off a fully operational project upon turnover.
-Genesis AEC (Architects, Engineers, Constructors) has identified the need to manage the laboratory equipment needs of our clients proactively.
+Committed to delivering facilities for life-saving therapies, Genesis AEC has identified the need to manage the laboratory equipment needs of our clients proactively.
 We have the technical staff on board to provide support throughout the project lifecycle, thereby guaranteeing project success.
-Genesis is committed to delivering facilities for life-saving therapies.

 Originally published by Network Magazine.

 - Biopharmaceutical products: Medical drugs produced using biotechnology, including proteins, nucleic acids, and living cells used in therapy.

 - Good Manufacturing Practice (GMP): A system ensuring consistent production and control of products according to quality standards.

 - Just in time (JIT): Inventory management method where materials arrive just when needed, reducing waste and increasing efficiency.